 Within each reporting period, IDNs will be scored on their performance towards achieving their designated metric targets.
 Scores for an IDN will be expressed as "meeting" or "not meeting" the process milestone and/or outcome improvement target.
 The point value given for reaching a specified performance target/metric will be called an Achievement Value (AV) and will be assigned either a 0 or 1.
-In years 2-4 if an IDN meets a process milestone or outcome metric, it New Hampshire Building Capacity for Transformation Section 1115(a) Medicaid Demonstration SPECIAL TERMS AND CONDITIONS will receive an AV of 1 for that process metric/outcome metric in that reporting period.
-Due to the global pandemic and national public health emergency scoring in year 5 will be based upon year 4 performance.
-For year 5 if an IDN meets a 2019 performance outcome metric it will receive an AV of 1.
-If an IDN does not meet a performance metric it will receive either the percent of performance relative to their 2019 target for that metric or the statewide average achievement value (AAV) whichever is higher.
+If an IDN meets a process milestone or outcome metric, it will receive an AV of 1 for that process metric/outcome metric in that reporting period.
+If the IDN does not meet its metric or performance target, it will receive an AV of 0 for that metric for that reporting period.